As someone unfamiliar with the Turvey conveyancing process what is your top tip you can impart concerning the ownership transfer in Turvey

 I got the keys to my home on 16 November and my personal details are still not on the land registry website.
 Should I be concerned?
 My conveyancing solicitor in Turvey said it would be registered in less than a month.
 Are transfers in Turvey uniquely lengthy to register?

-There is nothing unique when it comes to conveyancing in Turvey registration formalities.
-Rather than based on location, timescales can adjust according to who lodges the application, whether it is in order and whether the Land registry communicate with any 3rd persons or bodies.
-At present in the region of 80% of submission are fully addressed within 12 days but occasionally there can be protracted hold-ups.
-Registration takes place after the purchaser has moved in to the property so an expedited registration is not typically an essential issue yet where there is a degree of urgency associated with the registration then you or your lawyers should speak with the land registry and explain the circumstances.
+As far as conveyancing in Turvey registration is no quicker or slower than the rest of England and Wales.
+Rather than based on location, timeframes can adjust subject to the party submitting the application, whether there are errors and if the Land registry communicate with any interested parties.
+As of today in the region of three quarters of submission are fully dealt with in less than three weeks but some can be subject to protracted hold-ups.
+Registration takes place after the buyer is living at the premises therefore an expedited registration is not usually an essential issue yet if there is a degree of urgency associated with the registration then you or your lawyers must speak with the land registry and explain the circumstances.